 The minimum personal investment of $200,000 must be obtained from a candidate's personal net worth.

-- a rationale for a key staff in relation to the domestic labour market – that a Canadian citizen or permanent resident would not be able to perform the proposed duties; and
+- a rationale for a key staff member in relation to the domestic labour market – that a Canadian citizen or permanent resident would not be able to perform the proposed duties; and

 - that the business will create at least three new, permanent, full-time equivalent positions for Canadian citizens and/or permanent residents of Canada.